-- 6.3.5 In response to major breaches of discipline such as physical aggression, deliberate damage to property, stealing, leaving school premises without permission, severe and persistent bullying, online or digital bullying, verbal abuse and persistent disruptive behaviour in class the following will be followed: - verbal warning by the Head of School or Assistant Head.
-For most pupils this will be sufficient and the problem will be rectified; - withdrawal from lessons for the rest of the day; - contacting parents immediately; - meeting with parents and a plan agreed for monitoring the behaviour whereby parents also take responsibility for helping their child to improve; - Suspension (fixed term exclusion); and - Expulsion (permanent exclusion). - [See Exclusion Policy] - 6.3.6 It should be noted that, in most cases, the school's sanctions are used in a hierarchical manner.
-Where cases of serious misbehaviour are evident, the Head of School reserves the right to use any sanction, including suspension and expulsion, without first using lower-order strategies.
+- 6.18.5 In response to major breaches of discipline such as physical aggression, deliberate damage to property, stealing, leaving school premises without permission, severe and persistent bullying, online or digital bullying, verbal abuse and persistent disruptive behaviour in class the following will be followed: - verbal warning by the Head of School or Assistant Head.
+For most pupils this will be sufficient and the problem will be rectified; - withdrawal from lessons for the rest of the day; - contacting parents immediately; - meeting with parents and a plan agreed for monitoring the behaviour whereby parents also take responsibility for helping their child to improve; - Suspension (fixed term exclusion); and - Expulsion (permanent exclusion).